core-wg/senml-spec/draft-ietf-core-senml.md

 Interoperability considerations: Applications should ignore any tags or attributes that they do not understand.
 This allows backwards compatibility extensions to this specification.
-The "bver" atribute in the senml tag can be used to ensure the receiver supports a minimal level of functionality needed by the creator of the XML.
+The "bver" attribute in the senml tag can be used to ensure the receiver supports a minimal level of functionality needed by the creator of the XML.